coral/blackmagic-camera-control/README.md

-# Iinterface with your blackmagic camera over bluetooth in Rust!
+# Interface with your Blackmagic camera over Bluetooth in Rust!

 This library allows you to easily communicate with your Blackmagic camera over Bluetooth.